 Both animal and human studies have demonstrated a beneficial cholesterol effect with the consumption of cranberries.

+The consumption of a high cranberry diet appears to be well tolerated and quite safe.
 There have been some reports that cranberries consumed in large amounts may increase drug levels of a blood thinner called warfarin, but scientific research has not supported these claims.

+In summary, polyphenols are a beneficial plant chemical that exert numerous biological effects that contribute to the reduction of heart disease risk.
+Some of these effects include preventing the oxidation of LDL and improving cholesterol lipid profiles.
 Cranberries are a great source for these polyphenols, and now that the holidays are finally here, perhaps it's a good time for us to pay more attention to them in our diets.